ethanpil/dyndns-cpanel/README.md

 Changes to Mr. Haan's code:

-* Removed the extra code that want needed to make this an update only client
+* Removed the extra code that wasn't needed to make this an update only client
 * Changed the get vars to comply with dyndns standards
 * Added basic http authentication